GraphQL-Training/lightweight-graphql-react/slides.md

 ???

 So what do I mean by a lightweight GraphQL app?
-Well we won't be using using any of the GraphQL tooling such as Apollo or Relay.
-We won't be using JavaScript tooling such as webpack or browserify.
-We will not be delving into the server side.
+Well we won't be using using any of the ⏭ GraphQL tooling such as Apollo or Relay.
+We won't be using ⏭ JavaScript tooling such as webpack or browserify.
+We will not be ⏭ delving into the server side.

-We will just be using vanilla JS, window.fetch() and of course react!
+⏭ We will just be using ⏭ vanilla JS, ⏭ window.fetch() and ⏭ react!

 --